-Reporting of On-the-Job Injuries and Illnesses: All on-the-job injuries and illnesses must be reported on the required Employee Injury Report and forwarded to Risk Management within 24 hours of injury (refer to Safety Manual for additional information).
+Reporting of On-the-Job Injuries and Illnesses: All on-the-job injuries and illnesses must be reported on the required Employee Injury Report and forwarded to Risk Management within 24 hours, or as soon as possible, of injury (refer to Safety Manual for additional information).
 Failure to report an on-the-job injury or illness can result in a reduction in benefits as prescribed by Colorado law.